krzysztof-zdeb/llm-guessing-game/README.md

 The Character Guessing Game is an AI-powered game where different GPT models attempt to guess a character by asking a series of yes/no questions.
 The game is designed to showcase the reasoning capabilities of various AI models and how they approach problem-solving.

-For a detailed explanation of the project and its implementation, check out the article on Medium (link to be provided).
+For a detailed explanation of the project and its implementation, check out the article on Medium: https://towardsdatascience.com/gpts-and-the-forehead-detective-ea05440c2c63

 ## Prerequisites